The Suitcase Kid: Plot

-Andrea West, known as Andy in the story, is a tall and feisty ten-year-old whose parents have recently divorced.
+Andrea West, known as Andy in the story, a tall and feisty ten-year-old whose parents have recently divorced.
 Andy cannot choose between living with her Mum and her new family, or her Dad and his new family, so the social worker suggests she lives one week with Mum and one week with Dad.
+Andy is having to move to each house every week and it is very tiring.
 This leads to Andy feeling as if she lives out of a suitcase.
 Her mother has remarried a man called Bill, (whom Andy calls "Bill the Baboon").
 Andy has a strong dislike for him, as well as his other three children (especially Katie, a spiteful girl five days older than Andy, who Andy is forced to share a bedroom with and calls Andy "Andy Pandy").
 Her father has remarried Carrie, who has twins Zen and Crystal and is pregnant with her dad's new baby.
 Andy doesn't mind Carrie and her kids as much as she does Bill and his, but she still wishes she could have her dad to herself.

 Throughout the book, Andy wishes that her parents would get back together and move back into their previous little house, named Mulberry Cottage.
 Andy loses focus at school, getting poorer results, and loses touch with her previous best friend, Aileen.
 As she becomes more and more isolated, she draws comfort from her spotted Sylvanian Families rabbit, Radish, often playing imaginary games with her.

 One day she finds a secret garden with mulberries growing in it, just like her old house Mulberry Cottage, and she begins to go there after school.
 As she feels her life unravelling, she spends longer and longer in the garden.
 One day, startled by the owners of the garden, she accidentally drops Radish down a tree and can't get her out.
 She is forced to flee and leave without Radish.
 Currently on a "mum's house week", Andy runs away in the middle of the night to get Radish after being tormented by Katie.
 Her parents are very worried but soon find her.
 Andy insists that she must go and find Radish, and they meet the owners of the garden, Mr and Mrs Peters, who soon befriend Andy, acting as honorary grandparents, giving kind gifts to her and Radish.

 By the end of the book, Andy has befriended her step-siblings (with the exception of Katie, though she has now learned to ignore her torment) and has reluctantly accepted that her parents are not getting back together.